tari-project/tari/README.md

 See example configuration [here](https://github.com/tari-project/miningcore/blob/master/examples/tari_pool.json).

-For the MinoTari Miner there are some additional settings under section **`miner`** that can be changed:
+For the Minotari Miner there are some additional settings under section **`miner`** that can be changed:

 - For SHA3 Mining: